GabeScott/standard-works-vault/General Conference/2013 October - Bind Up Their Wounds.md

 In your service as a full-time missionary, you will go to thousands of people in great spiritual need.
 Many, until you teach them, will not even know that they have spiritual wounds that, left untreated, will bring endless misery.
 You will go on the Lord’s errand to rescue them.
 Only the Lord can bind up their spiritual wounds as they accept the ordinances that lead to eternal life.

 As a quorum member, as a home teacher, and as a missionary, you cannot help people repair spiritual damage unless your own faith is vibrant.
 That means far more than reading the scriptures regularly and praying over them.
 The prayer in the moment and quick glances in the scriptures are not preparation enough.
-The reassurance of what you will need comes with this counsel from the 84th section of the Doctrine and Covenants: “Neither take ye thought beforehand what ye shall say; but treasure up in your minds continually the words of life, and it shall be given you in the very hour that portion that shall be meted unto every man.”2
+The reassurance of what you will need comes with this counsel from the [[D&C 84.85|84th section of the Doctrine and Covenants]]: “Neither take ye thought beforehand what ye shall say; but treasure up in your minds continually the words of life, and it shall be given you in the very hour that portion that shall be meted unto every man.”[^2]

 That promise can be claimed only if we “treasure up” the words of life and do it continually.
 The treasuring part of that scripture has meant for me a matter of feeling something about the words.
 For instance, when I have gone to try to help someone wavering in his or her faith about the Prophet Joseph Smith’s divine calling, feelings come back to me.